datascopeanalytics/a-model/README.md

 3. Run the model `python src/financial_model.py`

-4. Repeat from step 2.
+4. Repeat from step 2 and observe how changes to the financial basics impact outcomes for everyone.

+You can optionally play with a few other scripts:

+* `src/hiring_confidence.py` simulates datascope's finances to better understand when its appropriate to hire another datascoper and when its not